-- registration fee auto qualify)! - Raise \$250 by April 27th to earn Ride socks! - Raise \$500 by May 11th to earn a Ride cycling cap! - Raise \$1000 by May 25th to earn a Fundraising Boss hat! - Raise \$1500 by June 8th to earn Ride Arm Warmers! - Raise \$2000 by June 22nd to earn a NEW Ride Hoodie! - Raise \$5000 by June 25th to earn a Ride Jersey! - For folks who have already purchased a cycling cap or arm
+- Raise \$50 to earn a Ride t-shirt (folks who paid registration fee auto qualify)! - Raise \$250 by May 3rd to earn Ride socks! - Raise \$500 by May 17th to earn a Ride cycling cap! - Raise \$1000 by May 31st to earn a Fundraising Boss hat! - Raise \$1500 by June 14th to earn Ride Arm Warmers! - Raise \$2000 by June 25th to earn a NEW Ride Hoodie! - Raise \$5000 by June 25th to earn a Ride Jersey! - For folks who have already purchased a cycling cap or arm warmers on Primal store, then we can substitute our double-walled stainless-steel drink tumbler, while supplies last.

 In addition to our fundraising challenges, check out hillcountryride.org (or your inbox, if you're signed up for emails) for fun physical challenges, released every other Monday!
 Each physical challenge will have two options, so whether you're an avid cyclist or you are more of an "athletic supporter," there will be something for you.
 You'll need to enter data in Strava for some Physical Challenges.
-Check out the next two pages for more details.
+Check out the next few pages for more details.